Congratulations, at 13 weeks pregnant you’re officially in your second trimester! Discover new ways your connection with your baby grows.

 You only need an extra 300 calories a day to support your baby’s development, so indulge those prenatal cravings in moderation.
 Most of those calories should be coming from healthful, whole foods, including sources of the healthy fat DHA (docosahexaenoic acid).
 DHA is important for your baby’s brain and eye development.

 Your Baby at 13 Weeks Pregnant

 What's Happening in There

-- This week your little one is about three inches long.
+- At 13 weeks pregnant, your little one is about three inches long.

 - He now has functioning nerves, muscles, and organs.